HBO Kids

-HBO Kids (formerly Jam) is an American preschool/children's television morning block operated by Home Box Office, Inc. (HBO), a division of Warner Bros.
+HBO Kids (formerly Jam) was an American preschool/children's television morning programming block operated by Home Box Office, Inc. (HBO), a division of Warner Bros.
 Discovery.
-The block runs on HBO Family, HBO's sister station that targets children and families.
+The block ran on HBO Family, HBO's sister station that targets children and families.

-The block runs from 6:00 am to roughly 8:00 to 9:00 am (ET) on weekdays; the block's shows are not shown in a standard half-hour timeslot.
-The block used to have an weekday 4pm timeslot, which was filled with The Electric Company.
-The block used to also air on weekends until October 2020.
+The block ran from 6:00 am to roughly 8:00 to 9:00 am (ET) on weekdays; the block's programs were not shown in a standard half-hour timeslot.
+In the mid-2010s, the block had a weekday 4 pm timeslot, which was filled with The Electric Company.
+The block also aired on weekends until October 2020.

 History

 In 2001, HBO Family launched two children's programming blocks: Jam in the morning, and Magnet on weekday afternoons.
 Programming for both blocks was developed in coordination with CINAR Animation, Nelvana Limited, Sony Entertainment, Sandpaper Films, Scholastic, Devine Entertainment, S4C, HiT Entertainment, Golden Egg Entertainment, Poseidon Pictures, Cuppa Coffee Studios, Curious Pictures, Hyperion Pictures, and Planet Grande.
 Starting in 2007, with a new set of CGI bumpers for the block, HBO began to slowly remove the block's acquired programming, exclusively focusing on HBO's original children's series.
 For several years, no new programs were produced or acquired for the block, focusing exclusively on reruns of HBO's own children's programs.